lightning-js/blits-example-app/README.md

 Run the App via the command: `npm run dev`

+Headless:
+Run `npm run test:cypress` to test the App in headless mode against the reference images located at `cypress-image-diff-screenshots/base` in the root folder of the application.

+Without Headless:
-Run `npm run cypresstest` to test the App against the reference images located at `cypress-image-diff-screenshots/base` in the root folder of the application.
+Run `npm run test:cypress-headed` to test the App in UI mode against the reference images located at `cypress-image-diff-screenshots/base` in the root folder of the application.

 Note: The default host and port of the dev server is http://localhost:5173.
 If you are running the app on a different host or port, you should update TEST_HOST and TEST_PORT in the .env file.